Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Methodology

 \subsubsection{Memory Module}

 We adopt a two-layer memory system.
-The first layer consists of JOURNEY.md (research ideas from Section~\ref{sec:idea}, results from Section~\ref{sec:results}, and lessons from all model iterations), EXPERIMENTS.md (past and active experiments per Section~\ref{sec:exp}), and FLOWS.md (scheduled training flows with parameters).
-The second layer contains detailed per-module markdown files for each model version, similar to~\cite{cognition2025devin}.
-For example, V{x}.{y}\_IMPLEMENTATION.md automatically records code implementation details from Section~\ref{sec:code} for verification by both AI Co-Scientist and human experts.
-The AI Co-Scientist updates all first-layer files after each model iteration and experiment, while only modifying the current version’s second-layer files.
-The first layer serves as an index, with second-layer files accessed only when necessary.
+The first layer is an index of three files: JOURNEY.md (ideas, results, lessons across iterations), EXPERIMENTS.md (past and active experiments), and FLOWS.md (scheduled training flows).
+The second layer holds detailed per-module markdown files for each model version, similar to~\cite{cognition2025devin}---e.g.\ V$\{x\}$.$\{y\}$\_IMPLEMENTATION.md records code-implementation details for verification by both AI and human.
+The AI updates first-layer files after each iteration and only the current version's second-layer files; second-layer files are accessed only when needed.